George Bugatti

 Paul Anka Productions, Fynsworth Alley, Caravan Productions.

-Venues
+Venues Include

-Bellagio, Las Vegas – Residency, 2 years
+Bellagio, Las Vegas – Residency

-Peninsula, Beverly Hills – Residency, 7 years
+Peninsula, Beverly Hills – Residency

 Carnegie Hall, New York